 Contact Nelly: firstname.lastname@example.org

-Diane Yatchmenoff, Ph.D. began studying and practicing Recollective Awareness meditation with Nelly Kaufer in 2009 after meditating in the Vispanassa tradition and studying Fourth Way practice for many years.
-Diane entered the Skillful Meditation Project teacher training program, under the direction of Jason Siff, in 2013 and regularly goes on retreat with Jason and her cohort of teachers-in-training.
+Diane Yatchmenoff, Ph.D. began studying and practicing meditation with Nelly Kaufer in 2009 after working with Fourth Way practice and meditating in the Vispanassa tradition for many years.
+Diane entered the Recollective Awareness Teacher Training Program, under the direction of Jason Siff, in 2013 and regularly goes on retreat with experienced teachers and students.

-Diane works in the field of trauma and brings an understanding of the impact of trauma into her work with Recollective Awareness students.
-She currently teaches an evening meditation group at the Pine Street Sangha and shares in leading the Sunday morning open meditation sessions.
+Diane works in the field of trauma and brings an understanding of the impact of trauma into her teaching at Pine Street Sangha.
+She currently leads an evening meditation group, works with students on an individual basis on request, and serves as President of the Board of Directors.

 Contact Diane: email@example.com

 Judy Butler met Nelly Kaufer and Jason Siff at a psychotherapy conference in 2005.
-She became involved in an on-going group for therapists practicing Recollective Awareness the same year and has since studied consistently with Nelly Kaufer in both group and individual settings.
+She became involved in an on-going meditation group for therapists the same year and has since studied consistently with Nelly Kaufer in both group and individual settings.
 In 2013 she entered the Recollective Awareness Teacher Training Program.
 She regularly assists Nelly in workshops for therapists on the use of meditation as a part of self-care and ethical practice.
-She also leads an open sit one Sunday a month at Pine Street Sangha and serves on the Advisory Board.
+She also leads an open sit one Sunday a month at Pine Street Sangha and serves on the Board of Directors.